 How to respond to an RFE

-If you are a RapidVisa customer, before responding to any RFE, we recommend you upload a scanned copy to your account’s drop box and notify us via chat, support mail or phone.
+If you are a RapidVisa customer, before responding to an RFE, we recommend you upload a scanned copy to your account’s dropbox and notify us via chat, support mail, or phone.
 If you respond to your RFE without notifying us, and you are denied, your money is lost, as you no longer qualify for our guarantee.

 Make a duplicate copy of anything you send to the government for your own records.

 Remember to stay calm and don’t panic.
 It’s more common than you think to receive an RFE, and even so, a denial is rare, if you follow instructions precisely.
 Even the most pristine cases can trigger an RFE.
 It’s not necessarily an indicator that your case is in danger of denial.
 It’s akin to going to the DMV and forgetting to bring a certain document along with you.
 Just follow instructions and you should be fine.
 We do the best we can to avoid delays, and an RFE is definitely a delay.
 But rather than changing your whole life, like denial, it will likely cause you a couple of weeks of delay.